heutelbeck/sapl-policy-engine/sapl-documentation/7_2_Configuration.md

 ### RSocket Properties

 All properties live under the prefix `sapl.pdp.rsocket`.
-The RSocket endpoint is disabled by default.
+The RSocket endpoint is enabled by default on port 7000.

 | Property | Type | Default | Description |
 |----------|------|---------|-------------|